saumya0303/Attack_on_Image_Classification_Network/README.md

 # Attack on Image Classification Network

 ## This project works in two stage:-
-1.Classification of Image from a given dataset.
+1.Classification of Image from a given dataset using VGG-16.
 2.Performing attack on image (Adding some perturbation so that the same Model classify the input incorrectly.)